ropensci/geojsonio/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 9 downstream dependencies.
+* I have run R CMD check on the 8 downstream dependencies.
   (Summary at <https://github.com/ropensci/geojsonio/blob/master/revdep/README.md>).
-  One package errored on check but was unrelated to this package.
+  One package errored on check but the errors are unrelated to this package.

 -------

-This version includes a bug fix - javascript code from within package instead of from the internet.

-There is a error on oldrel-osx build on CRAN - this should fix that as well.
+This version includes xxxx.

 Thanks!
 Scott Chamberlain